(Urinary Protein Loss Due to Kidney Inflammation)

 The goal in the management of urine protein loss is a 50% reduction in urine protein: creatinine ratio for dogs and a 90% reduction in urine protein:creatinine ratio for cats.
-A combination of the above medications is likely to be prescribed and urine monitoring will be periodically recommended in hope of achieving and finally maintaining these results.
+A combination of the above medications is likely to be prescribed and urine and blood test monitoring will be periodically (at least quarterly) recommended in hope of achieving and finally maintaining these results.

 BIOPSY THE KIDNEY?